xenloops/secure_org/strategy/metrics.md

 # Application Security Program Metrics

 Assessing a typical application security program involves tracking key metrics and Key Performance Indicators (KPIs) to measure its effectiveness, identify areas for improvement, and demonstrate the program's impact on reducing security risks.
 These metrics and KPIs provide a holistic view of the effectiveness, performance, and impact of an application security program.
 Regularly monitoring and analyzing these metrics can help organizations make data-driven decisions, prioritize security efforts, and continuously improve their overall security posture.

+KPIs can be developed after enough data is gathered from the metrics to make informed choices to establish realistic objectives.
+These should be developed with input from the AppSec team and buy-in from leadership.
+These measures should be visible to the teams responsible for software development and thoroughly documented.
+KPIs should be reviewed at least annually for their effectiveness and efficiency.

 A prioritized list of key metrics and KPIs to consider:

 ## Must-haves

-Since a new AppSec program must pick-and-choose what it does, these are essential metrics to help see the needle moving early on that won't break a small team.
+Since a new AppSec program must pick-and-choose what it does, these are essential metrics to help see the needle moving early on that are relatively easy to gather and won't break a small team.

 ### Code Coverage
 * Metric: Percentage of code covered by security testing tools (SAST, DAST, IAST, etc.).